nathanonn/next-sololedger/notes/prompts.md

 ## merge

 ```
-./worktrees.sh merge --branches feat/org_ai_features_enhance --into main
+./worktrees.sh merge --branches feat/org_app_integration --into main
 ```

 # create wireframes based on plan

 Based on this plan outlined at @notes/plan.md, give me the ux flow map and screen-by-screen content using the ASCII wireframe.
 Put it at @notes/wireframes.md.
+IMPORTANT: Always wrap codeblocks with triple backticks around the wireframes for proper formatting.

 # create wireframes based on plan (copilot version)

 Based on this plan outlined at #notes/plan.md, give me the ux flow map and screen-by-screen content using the ASCII wireframe.
 Put it at #notes/wireframes.md.
+IMPORTANT: Always wrap codeblocks with triple backticks around the wireframes for proper formatting.

 # Implementation